ember-cli-deploy/ember-cli-deploy/rfc/plugins.md

 Finally, it is agnostic with respect to the type of object the plugin is.
 It may be a POJO, a subclass of CoreObject, or maybe an ES6 class.

+The `options` argument passed to `createDeployPlugin` will have a `name` property.
+Usually, the `name` will be the plugin name sans the `ember-cli-deploy-` prefix, unless a name has been specified as described in Advanced Plugin Configuration below.

 ### The `deployment` object